davidjonas/PrisonBreak/README.md

 # PrisonBreak
-This is an exampe repo, it is going to be deleted
+This is an example repository for GD4a students of SintLucas, it is going to be deleted